Match Each Spinal Nerve With The Main Structures It Supplies

 Sacral Nerves (S1-S5):

-The sacral nerves are primarily involved in the innervation of the lower limb, pelvic floor, and perineum.
+The sacral nerves are primarily involved in the innervation of the lower limb, pelvic floor, and perineum And that's really what it comes down to..

 • S1: Innervates the gluteal muscles (buttocks) and contributes to the innervation of the hamstrings (posterior thigh muscles).
 It also innervates the plantarflexors (ankle plantarflexion) and contributes to sensation in the lateral foot.